To inspire people to embrace their fears and turn their dreams into reality.

 Or as I like to say: Change your self — change your world!

 This website goes way back to 1999 before the invention of blogging or social media.
 It came about because: On my first trip, bicycling across The United States, I realized that everyone I encountered was partaking in my adventure and were adventurers themselves.
 On the road, being a "crazy bicyclist" put an amazing sparkle of curiousity and wonder into people's eyes and inspired many people to follow their dreams.
-I received hundreds of letters from people saying that my journeys inspired them to follow their dreams, like: quit their jobs and cycle countries like Cuba, Australia or Canada; or backpack Europe; hike the Inca trail; kayak New Zealand; some people even told me they quit traveling because they were inspired to go home to the adventure of building a community or pursuing a new career or a new love or building a cabin in the woods.
+I received hundreds of letters from people saying that my journeys inspired them to follow their dreams, like: quit their jobs and cycle countries like Cuba, Australia or Canada; or backpack Europe; hike the Inca trail; kayak New Zealand; some people even told me they quit traveling because they were inspired to go home to the adventure of building a community or pursuing a new career or a new love or building a cabin in the woods; and many more testimonials.
 It has been my honor and privilege to have gotten so many emails over the years.
 And, believe me, I could never have accomplished my journey without all your words of kindness in return.
 So before I embarked on my personal quest for happiness around the world on a bicycle, I figured why should I be the only one to share my adventure, so I founded The Argonauts, Inc.:

 An adventure-travel community dedicated to inspiring the human spirit by enabling people to venture into the unknown and sharing their dreams and discoveries with the world.